emmalgs/roman-numerals/README.md

 Describe: romanizer();

-Test: "It should return 1 when I is entered"
+Test: "It should return I when 1 is entered"
-Code: romanizer("I");
+Code: romanizer(1);
-Expected Output: 1;
+Expected Output: "I";

-Test: "It should return 5 when V is entered"
+Test: "It should return V when 5 is entered"
-Code: romanizer("V");
+Code: romanizer(5);
-Expected Output: 5;
+Expected Output: "V";

 Test: "It should return the corresponding value to the symbol"
-Code: romanizer("X")
-Expected Output: 10;

-Test: "It should recognize the symbol regardless of capitalization"
-Code: romanizer("c");
+Code: romanizer(10)
-Expected Output: 100;
+Expected Output: "X";

-Test: "It should return the sum of two characters in a row"
+Test: "It should return two symbols for a two digit number ending in zero"
-Code: romanizer("LX");
+Code: romanizer(60);
-Expected Output: 60;
+Expected Output: "LX";